Man In Love Leads Chinas Box Office - UrduPoint

 "Man In Love" Leads China's Box Office

-It pocketed over 10.02 million Yuan (around 1.55 million U.S. Dollars) on its 14th day of screening, accounting for close to 25 percent of the day's total.
+It pocketed nearly 9.53 million Yuan (around 1.47 million U.S. Dollars) on its 20th day of screening, accounting for over 20 percent of the day's total.

 Starring Roy Chiu and Wei-Ning Hsu, the movie tells the romance between a debt collector and the daughter of his creditor.

-Coming in third was "Island Keeper," a tear-jerking movie based on true events, which earned 4.11 million yuan on Thursday.
+Coming in third was U.S. animation comedy "Peter Rabbit 2: The Runaway," which earned about 5.35 million yuan on Wednesday.